 In addition to his congregational leadership, Maggid Jhos also serves part time as the Maggid of the Jewish Community Center of San Francisco; he writes and teaches in the Bay Area and nationally; and as an out transman, he advocates for deepening understanding of the role of gender in spirituality.

 ESTELLE FRANKEL is a practicing psychotherapist and spiritual advisor who blends depth psychology with the healing wisdom and spiritual practices of the Kabbalah.
 Ordained as a Mashpiah-Maggidah by Rabbi Zalman Schachter-Shalomi, Estelle has taught Jewish mysticism in Israel and throughout the U.S. for over forty years and is currently on the faculty of Chochmat HaLev and Lehrhaus Judaica in Berkeley, Ca. Estelle is a popular public speaker who has been hosted by many institutions including: the Cape Cod Institute, University of Judaism (L.A.), Academy of Jewish Religion, Naropa’s Wisdom University (Oakland, Ca.), Institute of Transpersonal Psychology, New York Open Center, and the 92nd St. Y in NYC.
 She leads a monthly Contemplative Friday night service at Chochmat, co-leads the Open Faith Salon, and teaches courses in: Kabbalah as Sacred Psychology and Musar, Mindfulness and Positive Psychology.
 Estelle is the author of numerous essays that have been published by academic journals and popular magazines and the award winning book Sacred Therapy: Jewish Spiritual Teachings on Emotional Healing and Inner Wholeness.
-Her latest book, The Wisdom of Not Knowing: Discovering a Life of Wonder by Embracing Uncertainty, will be released in Jan., 2017.
+Her latest book, The Wisdom of Not Knowing: Discovering a Life of Wonder by Embracing Uncertainty, was released in Jan., 2017.

 JEN MIRIAM KANTOR has a rich and unique background as an early childhood educator, musician, teacher, performer, puppeteer and therapist.
 She has a passion for Judaism and especially loves to create experiences where people of all ages can celebrate together.
 She leads Tot Shabbat at Chochmat HaLev, is a member of Octopretzel and a ketubah artist.
 Visit Jen Miriam’s website.